Japan to limit hospital care as COVID-19 cases hit new high

 Prime Minister Yoshihide Suga’s plan, which aims to save hospital beds almost exclusively for those with serious symptoms or at risk of developing them, is a major policy shift as new cases in the capital have more than tripled since the Olympics began on July 23.

 Tokyo reported 4,166 new cases on Wednesday, an all-time high since the pandemic began early last year.
+Nationwide, Japan registered 12,076 cases on Tuesday for a 956,407 total, including more than 15,000 deaths.

 The new policy, introduced this week, was debated in parliament on Wednesday.
 Opposition as well as some governing party lawmakers and experts charged that the lives of people isolating at home without adequate care would be at risk.